Institutional Diversity Staff

 - provide opportunities for Reed students, staff, faculty, and intersecting communities to deepen their understanding and knowledge of a diverse array of peoples, ideas, and areas of intellectual inquiry.

-The program manager for institutional diversity supports the dean for institutional diversity by implementing and coordinating the various programs and initiatives of the office.
-The program manager oversees the planning of the office for institutional diversity's signature events.
+The assistant dean for institutional diversity serves the office for institutional diversity by implementing and coordinating its various programs, initiatives, and signature events.
+The assistant dean oversees the Multicultural Resource Center and Students for Education, Equity, and Direct Service (SEEDS) Community Engagement programs.
 These programs and events provide opportunities for students, staff, faculty, and intersecting communities to engage in meaningful conversations that further the development of a fully inclusive learning community.
-The program manager for institutional diversity also supports the director of the Center for Teaching and Learning by coordinating workshops for Reed faculty around inclusive pedagogies and best practices.
+The assistant dean for institutional diversity also supports the Center for Teaching and Learning by coordinating workshops for Reed faculty and staff around inclusive pedagogies and best practices.